gocodeclub/projects/webapps/part1/tutorial.md

    - **frameworks solve common problems** - for example, you want to provide CSFR support?
 Or maybe you want to handle basic auth?
 These are *very* common features of a web framework.

 This all sounds pretty great, but there are a few reasons you might want to be careful in choosing a framework.
    - **Frameworks abstract details from you**:  This is both good and bad.
-Today, you might not care about some low level language details, but tomorrow you might have a new feature that requrires greater control.
+Today, you might not care about some low level language details, but tomorrow you might have a new feature that requires greater control.
-   - **Your needs are unique** - at some point, you will run into something that the framework doesnt handle very gracefully.
-You're then going to have to ask yourself, "how to I solove X issue in Y framework" rather than "how do I solve X issue in Y language".
+   - **Your needs are unique** - at some point, you will run into something that the framework doesn't handle very gracefully.
+You're then going to have to ask yourself, "how to I solve X issue in Y framework" rather than "how do I solve X issue in Y language".

 So if you decide that you need some additional features, and that a framework could help you, you may want to check one of these out.
 If not, Net/HTTP can take you a long way.